 Fragmented Framework Of Legal Education In Pakistan

-According to the Supreme Court of Pakistan, the main reason for the decline of legal education includes poor quality of teaching faculty coupled with inadequate law college resources, facilities and infrastructure.
-Universities are run for commercial purposes rather than academic considerations.
-Professional ethics are not prioritized at all. in most of the cases the young lawyers seeking part time employment end up teaching at universities with no prior experience and qualification.
-The Supreme Court order added that admission to LL.M. and Ph.D. programs by an authorized law college/university/institution shall be granted on the criteria laid down by HECP, including, the ceiling on the number of students admitted.
+According to the Supreme Court of Pakistan, the main reason for the decline of legal education includes the poor quality of teaching faculty coupled with inadequate law college resources, facilities and infrastructure.
+Universities are being run for commercial purposes rather than academic considerations.
+Professional ethics are not being prioritized at all.
+In most cases, young lawyers seeking part-time employment end up teaching at universities without any prior experience and qualification.
+The Supreme Court’s recent order has added that admission to LL.M and Ph.D programs by an authorized law college/university/institution shall be granted based on the criteria laid down by HEC, which also includes the ceiling on the number of students admitted.

-It also defined the minimum criteria for permanent faculty at law colleges, adding that the Dean/Head of Department/Principal of law colleges shall possess a PhD in law with a minimum of eight years teaching experience or practice experience in High Court or a Master’s degree in law with at least 15 years experience of teaching law and experience/practice in High Court.
-There shall be at least five permanent faculty members with Master’s Degree in law along with minimum of five years experience of teaching and practice experience in High Court or a Bachelor’s degree in law with 10 years of teaching experience/practice in High Court.
-Furthermore there shall be at least five part-time/ visiting faculty members with a five years standing as an advocate of High Court.
+The recent order has also laid out the minimum criteria for permanent faculty at law colleges, adding that the Dean/Head of Department/Principal of a law college shall hold a Ph.D in Law with a minimum of 8-year teaching experience or practice experience in the High Court, or a Masters degree in Law with at least a 15-year experience of teaching law and experience/practice in the High Court.
+There shall be at least five permanent faculty members with a Masters degree in Law, along with a minimum 5-year teaching experience and practice experience in the High Court, or a Bachelors degree in Law with a 10-year teaching experience/practice in High Court.
+Furthermore, there shall be at least five part-time/ visiting faculty members with a five-year standing as an advocate of the High Court.

-Students who are graduating either from foreign universities, or from those private institutions which are offering external law degrees, are required to take an equivalence test, before they are eligible to appear for the Law GAT.
-The syllabus of this equivalence test consists of the Constitution of Pakistan, Civil and Criminal Procedure Codes, the Qanoon-e-Shahadat,and Specific Relief Act, none of which are taught at these universities.
+Students who are graduating either from foreign universities or private institutions offering external law degrees are required to take an equivalence test before they are eligible to appear for the LAW-GAT.
+The syllabus of this equivalence test consists of the Constitution of Pakistan, Civil and Criminal Procedure Codes, the Qanoon-e-Shahadat law and the Specific Relief Act, none of which are taught at these universities.

 The process and method of teaching and evaluation should be based on sound analysis and legal reasoning.
-All the students undertaking the external degree should be made aware about this new regulation before they pay the hefty fee of the external program.
+All students undertaking the external degree should be made aware of this new regulation before they pay hefty fees of the external program.
 There should be more awareness regarding the fact that these degrees do not cover the main modules required to understand and practice law in Pakistan.
-Fresh graduates form the universities struggle to understand trivial procedural matters as it is and, after the implementation of this equivalence test, it will be nearly impossible for these graduates to clear the said test with existing curriculum as it currently exists.
-Such private institutions which are offering external law degrees should incorporate modules and syllabus which the students will be examined on, during the entrance exam as well as in the Law GAT.
+Fresh graduates from these universities struggle to understand trivial procedural matters and after the implementation of the equivalence test it will be nearly impossible for these graduates to clear the said test with the existing curriculum.
+Such private institutions which are offering external law degrees should incorporate modules and syllabi which the students will be examined on, especially in the entrance exam as well as the LAW-GAT.

-The Bar Councils seems to be more engaged in bar politics than regulating the legal profession.
-They have failed to provide long term substantive measures to reform legal education.
+Bar Councils seem to be more engaged in bar politics than regulating the legal profession.
+They have failed to provide long-term substantive measures to reform legal education.
 The Supreme Court, however, has occasionally sought to address various problems with legal education.
 Once again, it is the Supreme Court that has embarked on an effort to reform our legal education making use of its suo motu powers.
-This time, it has recommended specific standards regarding entry into law schools, their syllabus, the method of teaching and examination, the need for a suitable bar exam, and the importance of continuous legal education.
-It is high time that in view of the complex nature of the issue, universities across the country should come together to implement the Court’s recommendations, with the Supreme Court working to monitor that implementation.
+This time it has recommended specific standards regarding entry into law schools, the syllabus, the method of teaching and examination, the need for a suitable bar exam and the importance of continuing legal education.
+It is high time that in view of the complex nature of the issue, universities across the country come together to implement the court’s recommendations, with the Supreme Court working to monitor this implementation.

-It is essential for the universities and us, as a society, and the universities to understand that education is not simply a product, the teachers are not sales-persons and the students are not merely customers.
+It is essential for the universities and us, as a society, to understand that education is not simply a product, teachers are not salespersons and students are not merely customers.
 Students should be well informed about the syllabus and its practical implications as well as its drawbacks.
-Private institutions offering external law degrees, specifically, need to prepare their students for not only Law GAT but also, the special equivalence test.
-It’s time that we upgrade our legal profession and promote the rule of law.
+Private institutions offering external law degrees, specifically, need to prepare their students for not only the LAW-GAT but also the special equivalence test.
+It is time we upgrade our legal profession and promote the rule of law.

 The views expressed in this article are those of the author and do not necessarily represent the views of CourtingTheLaw.com or any organization with which he might be associated.